efnats/chiagarden/README.md

 # Chia Garden

-chiagarden is a collection of tools designed to help you build, manage, and maintain a Chia PoST farm.
-These tools make it easier to set up, manage plots, and mount disks for your Chia farm.
+chiagarden is a collection of tools designed to help you build, manage, and maintain a Chia PoST farm on a linux based system.
+These tools make it easier to prepare and mount your hard disks, and manage your plots for your PoST farm.

 ## chiainit